aboyalejandro/fake-data-generator/README.md

 LIMIT 5;
 ```

-To exit the DuckDB shell, use Ctrl+C or Ctrl+D.

-You can always open DuckDB again by running
+To exit the DuckDB shell, use Ctrl+C or Ctrl+D. You can always open DuckDB again by running:

 ```sh
 make duckdb